nobotro/Risc-v-chip8/README.md

 - Not designed with multiple RISC-V harts .
 - The privileged ISA is **not** implemented.
 - FENCE, FENCE.I and CSR instructions are not implemented.
+- Dont have 5 tage pipeline(be added in future)

 ## User Guide
 - "rtl" directory contains verilog files for risc-v cpu and 4.3 inch 480xRGBx272 lcd controller